jacebenson/servicenow-code/README.md

 - Navigating to `/code` on your instance and typing in your term
 - Navigating to `/code?q=getMyApprovals` on your instance and waiting for it's response
+- You may want to disable the code checker, if so, just set the property `x_8821_code.allow.code.inspection` to false